sushruta19/easy-proxy/README.md

-# ubuntu-proxy
+# easy-proxy
-Set, Unset and View proxy in your entire system in just one command!
+Set, Remove and View proxy in your entire system in just one command!
+Also Set and Remove proxy in Git and pip without any hassle.